60 Second Lemon Law Assessment™

 It’s easy to feel like the odds are stacked against you when dealing with a massive car manufacturer.
 Many people believe that filing a lemon law claim is too complicated or that their car’s issues aren’t serious enough to count.
 These misconceptions can stop you from exercising your rights.
 The reality is that consumer protection laws were created specifically for people in your situation, and you don’t have to accept a defective product.
 The key is understanding the specific requirements that give your claim its power.
 This guide will bust the common myths and give you the facts, walking you through the real lemon law qualifications so you can move forward with confidence and clarity.

-A “lemon” is a new car that has a significant, unfixable problem straight from the manufacturer.
+A “lemon” is a new car that has a significant problem straight from the manufacturer that is taking too long to repair.
 This isn’t about a minor annoyance; it’s a defect that seriously impacts the vehicle’s use, safety, or value.
 To be legally considered a lemon, the issue must be covered under the manufacturer’s warranty, and you must have given the dealership a reasonable number of opportunities to fix it.
 If the problem persists despite their best efforts, your car may qualify.
 State Lemon Laws exist to protect consumers in exactly this situation, providing a path to get a refund or a replacement vehicle when you’ve been sold a defective product.

 Not every issue will qualify your vehicle for a lemon law claim.
 The problem must be a “substantial defect.”
 This means it’s a serious issue that affects how you use the car, its overall safety, or its market value.
 Examples include faulty brakes, major engine or transmission trouble, steering problems, or persistent electrical failures.
 The defect must be covered by the manufacturer’s warranty and reported within the warranty period.
 You also have to give the dealer a fair chance to repair the issue.
 If they fail to fix the same problem after several attempts, your car might be a lemon.
 The Federal Lemon Law provides protections that can apply when state laws do not.